 Aloe Acne Acid:

 Take half a cup of fresh aloe juice and mix 2 teaspoons of marigold tincture (of blossoms).
-Additionally, add one capsule of vitamin E to the mixture and apply locally to affected areas, or preventively for the whole face as a night mask.
+Additionally, add one capsule of vitamin E to the mixture and apply locally to affected areas, or preventively for the entire face as a night mask.

 AHA against Acne: